Chimaeras: Strange Fish with a Cartilaginous Skeleton

 The fish finds its prey primarily by smell.
 Like other cartilaginous fish and some bony ones, a ratfish can detect the weak electric fields produced by living organisms.
 This ability is believed to aid its hunt for food, especially in dim light.

 In addition to claspers, the male ratfish has an appendage called a tentaculum on his forehead.
-Like the second pair of claspers, the tentaculum is retractable.
+Like the second pair of claspers, the tentaculum is retractable and is used to hold the female in place during mating.
 When it's not in use it's visible as a little white bulge on the male's forehead.
-During courtship, the tentaculum is extended and placed in a hollow on the back of the female's head in order to keep the fish attached while they mate.

 The spindle or spoon-shaped egg capsule is about five inches long and has a leathery texture.
 Eighteen to thirty hours are needed for an egg to be extruded.
 For part of this time the capsule hangs by a filament from the female's body.
 Eventually it's dropped on to seaweed or on to the ocean floor.
 Tendrils on the capsule help it to stick to its surroundings.
 The female releases just two eggs per spawning.
 There are multiple spawnings in a year, however.